 At Play Wales we see Playday as an opportunity to raise awareness of the importance of children's play and the need for quality play provision every day of the year in all areas of Wales.
 On previous Playdays we have given radio and television interviews and supplied copy to newspapers and periodicals.

-Playday 2018 took place on Wednesday 1 August.
+Playday 2019 will take place on Wednesday 7 August.

 You can get involved in Playday by: